Public-Health-Scotland/technical-docs/Posit Infrastructure/Posit Environment Quick Start Guide.md

 ## 1. Overview

 ### Purpose
-This Quick Start Guide is designed to help you transition smoothly to the new Posit environment.
-It provides essential information and step-by-step instructions to get you started on day one.
-It is not a comprehensive guide; further documentation and guidance will be added to the [PHS Data Science Knowledge Base](https://public-health-scotland.github.io/knowledge-base/) in due course.
+This Quick Start Guide provides essential information and step-by-step instructions to get you started with the Posit Environment on day one.
+It is not a comprehensive guide; further documentation and guidance will continue to be added and updated on the [PHS Data Science Knowledge Base](https://public-health-scotland.github.io/knowledge-base/).

 ### Audience
-This guide is intended for existing users of the old Posit environment who are moving to the new Posit environment.
+This guide assumes some previous experience with the R programming language, the RStudio Integrated Development Environment (IDE), and perhaps a earlier version of Posit Workbench.

 ### Scope
 This guide covers:
-- A high-level overview of the new Posit environment's specifications and features.
+- A high-level overview of the Posit Environment's specifications and features.
 - Step-by-step instructions to get you started with logging in and setting up your environment.
 - Details on how to get help.
 - Links to other useful information and resources.